Probable-Futures/docs/data-charting.md

 layout: default
 title: Data charting
 nav_order: 3
-parent: Data API
+parent: Data
 ---
 # Data charting

-For context, please read [Calling the API page](/calling-the-api) before going through this page.
+For context, please read [calling the API page](/data-api-calls) before going through this page.

 ## Implementing charts from scratch

 Assuming you have already obtained the API credentials and were able to receive an API response with some data for a specific location, you may now also want to create charts with the percentiles that represent the full range of expected weather outcomes for that location in various warming scenarios.
-As described on the [Calling the API page](/calling-the-api), the variable `values` that you receive from the API contains 101 variables corresponding to the precentiles ranging from 0 to 100.
+As described on the [calling the API page](/data-api-calls), the variable `values` that you receive from the API contains 101 variables corresponding to the precentiles ranging from 0 to 100.
 Below you will find more information on how to use this variable to draw plots.

 Let start with an example: